-&lt;sup>23 Section 271 (Approval of broadscale tree clearing policy)

-- "part", of the State, means a part mentioned in schedule 1A, column 1 made up of the local government areas mentioned in column 2 of the schedule opposite the part. - "permitted distance", for a purpose mentioned in subsection (1)(c), (d), (f) or (h) in relation to a lease, means the distance specified in schedule 1B, for the purpose, for the part of the State in which the lease is situated.
+- (a) an environmentally sensitive area; or - (b) a regional ecosystem identified as requiring protection in- - (i) a broadscale tree clearing policy; or - (ii) local guidelines for broadscale tree clearing applying in the area in which the fenceline is located. - "facility" includes a building, yard and watering facility, but does not include a fence. - "part", of the State, means a part mentioned in schedule 1A, column 1 made up of the local government areas mentioned in column 2 of the schedule opposite the part. - "permitted distance", for a purpose mentioned in subsection (1)(c), (d), (f) or (h) in relation to a lease, means the distance specified in schedule 1B, for the purpose, for the part of the State in which the lease is situated.